-With increasing number of smartphone users, mobile banking subscribers are also expected to grow in millions, having banks shift their focus to customer mobile transactions.
-It is both preferable and comfortable for users to conduct transactions using their smartphones, giving banks an opportunity to gain a competitive leverage over others and position themselves better in the market.
-M-banking also facilitates mapping, recording and studying customers’ financial transactions and behavior and offer customized services accordingly; allowing banks to gain customer loyalty.
+With an increasing number of smartphone users, mobile banking subscribers are also expected to grow in millions, having banks shift their focus to customer mobile transactions.
+It is both preferable and comfortable for users to conduct transactions using their smartphones, giving banks an opportunity to gain competitive leverage over others and position themselves better in the market.
+M-banking also facilitates mapping, recording, and studying customers’ financial transactions and behavior and offer customized services accordingly; allowing banks to gain customer loyalty.

 Few m-banking facility providing participants are Aepona, ABSA, Comviva, C-SAM, Don River, LUUP, Google, Obopay, Sybase, eSery Global Ltd., Monitise, SunTrust, Harris Online, Vesta, Union M-Banking, Arvest, Visa, TCF and PayPal Mobile replacing services provided by MoneyGram and Western Union.

 We can customize every report - free of charge - including purchasing stand-alone sections or country-level reports, as well as offer affordable discounts for start-ups & universities.
 Contact us now

 ESOMAR & Great Work to Place Certified